starchturrets/windows-shenanigans/guide.md

 # On Install:

 It is best not to login to a Microsoft Account on Windows.
+This is because of all the sync stuff that is toggled on by default.
+While not impossible to control, it's an annoyance that's best avoided.
+In addition, according to [this study](https://web.archive.org/web/20230717045727/https://www.autoriteitpersoonsgegevens.nl/uploads/imported/public_version_dutch_dpa_informal_translation_summary_of_investigation_report.pdf), more device identifiers are sent with telemetry when logged into a Microsoft Account (see pages 5 through 7).

-(Note: add explanations why!)
-On Windows 11 Pro it is possible to skip the requirement to login by clicking on the “Set up for work or school” option -> Sign-in Options -> Domain Join.
+On Windows 11 Pro and above it is possible to skip the requirement to login by clicking on the “Set up for work or school” option -> Sign-in Options -> Domain Join.

-Screenshots will be posted here when I get to do more thorough testing in VMs.

-Enterprise also makes it easy to click past the login screen.

-Opt out of all optional diagnostics / Inking and Typing / Location / Etc.
+Go through the OOBE and opt out of everything:

+- [ ] Let Microsoft and apps use your location > No
+- [ ] Find my device > No
+- [ ] Send diagnostic data to Microsoft > Required only
+- [ ] Improve inking & typing > No
+- [ ] Get tailored experiences with diagnostic data > No
+- [ ] Let apps use advertising ID > No

 # Smart App Control

 Smart App Control is a tradeoff between privacy and security.
 On the one hand, it improves security by mitigating unsigned code from running while using reputation checks to make sure legitimate files are not blocked, on the other hand it needs to send file metadata to Microsoft in order to function.
 As the Microsoft Privacy Policy puts it: